4 Hypothesis testing

 4.2 Null Hypothesis Significance Testing

-The Neyman Pearson approach ensures tight control on the probability of making correct and incorrect decisions.
-It is a decision framework that gives you a clear criterion and also an indication of what the probability is that your decision is wrong.
-The decision in this regard, is either the acceptance or rejection of the \(H_0\) hypothesis.
+The Neyman-Pearson approach ensures tight control on the probability of making correct and incorrect decisions.
+It is a decision framework that gives you a clear criterion for deciding whether to accept or reject the null hypothesis and also an indication of what the probability is that your decision is wrong.

-The Neyman Pearson approach is about choosing your desired probability of making correct and incorrect decisions, setting up the right conditions for this, and making a decision.
-It considers the following:
+The Neyman-Pearson approach is about choosing your desired probability of making correct and incorrect decisions, setting up the right conditions for this, and making a decision.
+It involves the following:

-1. Alpha - Determine your desired risk of drawing the wrong conclusion.
+1. Alpha - Determine your desired risk of drawing the wrong conclusion about the null hypothesis.

-2. Power - Determine your desired probability of drawing the correct conclusion.
+2. Power - Determine your desired probability of drawing the correct conclusion about the null hypothesis.

 3. The true effect size